injective-dev/vibe-code-inj-starter/README.md

   - If anything is missing or incorrect, fix them by:
     - either manually editing, or
     - using further prompts

-- Advanced
+## Advanced

 - Open Roo, and select the "Debug" Roo mode or "Orchestrator" Roo mode
   - If you have made it this far, you probably already have the skills to figure out how to use these modes on your own ;P

+## Customisation

 - Customise rules
   - Look in the `/.roo/rules` directory, and edit the general system prompt
   - Look in the `/.roo/rules-MODE_NAME` directories, and edit the specific system prompt for each Roo mode
+- Customise templates
+  - Look in `gen-ai/docs/architecture.md` for the technical architecture template, and edit
+  - Look in `gen-ai/docs/prd.md` for the product requirements doc (PRD) template, and edit
+  - Look in `gen-ai/tasks/tasks.md` for the task lists template, and edit
+- Customise the Roo modes
+  - Look in the `gen-ai/roo-modes/MODE_NAME.yaml` files, and edit the various attributes of each
+  - In Roo, in settings for Roo modes, you can import these YAML files

+If you do customise these files, and think that these would be valuable for other users, please do contribute your changes to this repo by submitting a PR!

 ## Licence